 Medical conditions

-For maximum comfort during the cycle
+For maximum comfort during your cycle

-What else can you read on FEMSPACE?
+What else to read on FEMSPACE?

 - How to start tracking your menstrual cycle

-- Can traveling affect your period?
+- Can travel affect your period?

 - PMS: 5 signs your period is coming soon